rpousa/Flexric_EWOC/README.md

 docker compose up -d
 ```

+### 4.2.1 Grafana
+The Grafana application is implemented in the docker container.
+In order to visualize real time E2SM-KPM data, open Grafana in your web browser `http://localhost:3000`.

 # 5. Integration with RAN and example of deployment

 ## 5.1 Integration with OpenAirInterface 5G RAN